bordplate/rac1-multiplayer/prx/README.md

 - The library

 ## The loader
-The loader is contained in part in _init.c, but mostly inside the ELF in which the sprx is injected.
+The loader is contained in part in runtime/init.c, but mostly inside the ELF in which the sprx is injected.
 The PRX side of the loader is responsible for passing data to the ELF side of the loader, such as function addresses.

 During initialisation of the PRX module, necessary data is written to ELF memory, the config is loaded and the enabled modules are initialised.